 Use of Trackers In Fleet Management

-The primary function of the fleet tracker is to track the location of the vehicles in real-time.
+The primary function of fleet tracking solutions is to track the location of the vehicles in real-time.
 The GPS devices collect and transmit data about individual vehicles for controlling large fleet operations.
 The modern tracking system works through a device fixed in the trucks, which keeps accessing information from several data points using a cloud-based platform.

 The system efficiently works through a robust software platform integrated with hardware devices.
 The GPS tracking system plays a crucial role in effective fleet management because it allows fleet operators to plan suitable routes, adapt to changing conditions, and optimize the fleet movement saving time and cost.